dawitth/uber_clone/README.md

 # Uber Clone

-This is an attempt to mock Uber app for iOS devices.
+This is an attempt to clone Uber app for iOS devices.

 ![gif](http://g.recordit.co/GRVlpx0eqT.gif) .